prebid/prebid.github.io/dev-docs/modules/schain.md

 });
 {% endhighlight %}

-Another way to setup the schain object can be done through the `pbjs.setBidderConfig` function.
-This method would allow you to specify unique schain configs for indiviual bidders; this can be helpful if you have a different relationship with certain bidders and need to represent the schain information differently than normal.

-You can opt to use the `pbjs.setBidderConfig` function in conjunction with the `pbjs.setConfig` function.
-When together, the schain config setup via the `pbjs.setConfig` acts as a global config that applies to all your bidders, while the `pbjs.setBidderConfig` overrides the global config for the noted bidder(s).
+### Bidder-Specific SChain

+This method uses the `pbjs.setBidderConfig` function, with a syntax similar to the global scenario above:

 Below is an example of how this would look:
 {% highlight js %}
-pbjs.setConfig({
-  "schain": {
-    "validation": "strict",
-    "config": {
-      "ver":"1.0",
-      "complete": 1,
-      "nodes": [
-        {
-          "asi":"indirectseller.com",
-          "sid":"00001",
-          "hp":1
-        }
-      ]
-    }
-  }
-});

 pbjs.setBidderConfig({
-  "bidders": ['rubicon'],   // can list more bidders here if they share the same config "config": {
+  "bidders": ['bidderA'],   // can list more bidders here if they share the same config "config": {
     "schain": {
       "validation": "relaxed",